uxweb/sweet-alert/readme.md

 @endif
 ```

-Note that you must use `""` (double quotes) to wrapp the values except for the timer option.
+Note that you must use `""` (double quotes) to wrap the values except for the timer option.

 ## Demo